PyxisSociety/LAssert/README.md

   * the variable in which we want to store the random values (`int tab[]`) (WARNING : if you use more than one **RAND_CASE** or **RANGE_CASE** in the same section, variable names have to be different)
   * the size of tab
   * an unlimited number of ranges that have the form `begin, end, step`
+* **VALUES_CASE** : special test case which will be run for all values in an array, its parameters are<br/>
+  * the name of the test case
+  * the type of each items in the array
+  * the variable name which will store the value of the current item (it is copied)
+  * the array of values (it needs to be a variable of type static array)
 * **COPY** : copy a variable of a section in a test case so that the modifications brought by the test case will only be effective in it
 * **ONCE** : prevent a code inside a section but outside a test case to be called more than once<br/>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This problem can occure when you mix up test cases and code not inside test cases